video-dev/hls.js/docs/API.md

 (default: `Spanish`)

 Label for the text track generated for CEA-708 captions track 2.
 This is how it will appear in the browser's native menu for subtitles and captions.
+Will only apply if there are no closed captions defined in the manifest.

 parameter should be a string